-I was always informed of how important it was to get experience throughout university, so I did internships in all three years of my degree and also worked part time in my local estate agent as a sales negotiator on weekends, just to see the industry from a different angle.
-I’d say to anyone, get get as much experience in the industry you want to get into, especially if you’re studying something related – it helps you to apply what you’ve learnt in a practical way.
-There’s certain concepts I didn’t quite understand when I was studying until I had to do them at work.
+I was always informed of how important it was to get experience throughout university, so I did internships in all three years of my degree and also worked part-time in my local estate agent as a sales negotiator on weekends, just to see the industry from a different angle.
+I’d say to anyone, get as much experience in the industry you want to get into, especially if you’re studying something related – it helps you to apply what you’ve learned in a practical way.
+There are certain concepts I didn’t quite understand when I was studying until I had to do them at work.

 Do you consider your industry or be diverse?
 Or is there room for improvement?

 There is definitely room for improvement.
 Its a very ‘typical’ industry, white, male, middle-class, home counties, however, I feel like a lot of companies now have noticed this and are doing their part in their own way to improve it.
 There are a lot more women getting involved in the industry than when I first started which is great but I would love to see more racial diversity within the industry too.
 I believe that many industries appear ‘off limits’ at first or not much information about the range of jobs are being communicated to young people in certain communities who end up missing out or stay in ignorance, the industry needs to do a better job of attracting people from different classes and races too.

 What do you feel are some common misconceptions about your industry?